sandagolcea/meteor101/simple-todos/README.md

 `$ meteor npm install`

-// you might have to add packages for the db:
+// you might have to add packages for the db, cmd to do this is:

-// $ meteor add react-meteor-data
+// `$ meteor add react-meteor-data`

 `$ meteor`